julowe/TrelloScrum/README.markdown

 Setup
 -----

-Scrum for Trello is a Chrome extension and you can install it via the Chrome Webstore.
+The orignal Scrum for Trello is a Chrome extension and you can install it via the Chrome Webstore, and was the wonderful source of this fork.

-Or, clone this repository and load the TrelloScrum folder as an unpacked extension.
+To install this fork/version, clone this repository and load the TrelloScrum folder as an unpacked extension.
+(Under chrome://extensions/ turn on developer mode, then click load unpacked extension and point to the cloned directory.)

+Also, don't blindly trust people on the internet - look at the [diff between this fork and the original](https://github.com/Q42/TrelloScrum/compare/master...julowe:minimal) yourself and verify the changes.

 How does it work?
 -----------------